AlisAquilae/Academia/content/Notes/Lecture Notes/Advanced Hydrological Systems Analysis/AHSA Lecture 9.md

 - Target output variance = $a^2 \text{var}(X)$

 the $a$ is the slope, and therefore the local sensitivity.
 How to calculate this?
 Assume linear again, and calculate dOutput/dPar

+>[!Important]
+>Variance in output is determined by variance in parameter multiplied by model sensitivity squared